Richard Bouillon

 (1927 – 1973)

 Seattle architect Richard Bouillon had a short-lived career as a Modernist designer when he died unexpectedly at the age of 45 in 1973.
-Born September 27, 1927 in Seattle, Bouillon was the son of a well-known mechanical engineer, Lincoln Bouillon.
-Richard graduated from the University of Washington in 1952 with a Bachelor’s degree in Architecture and received his architectural license shortly thereafter, on August 20, 1954.
+Born on September 27, 1927 in Seattle, Bouillon was the son of a well-known mechanical engineer, Lincoln Bouillon, and attended the private Lakeside School.
+Upon graduation in 1945, he joined the U.S. Army and remained with the military through 1947.
+After being discharged he enrolled at the University of Washington and graduated with a Bachelor’s degree in Architecture in 1952.

-For a brief period Bouillon also had a partnership with fellow architect Joseph Williams in 1963-1964.
-One of Bouillon & William’s most notable projects is the cylindrical-shaped Crescent Apartments in Seattle’s Rainier Valley, which was recognized with an award in 1963 from Practical Builder magazine.
-Other work under the partnership included Lincoln First Savings and Loan in Kent (1963); a unique, u-shape, single-story office complex for the Rudy Simone Construction Company in Seattle’s Rainier Valley (1967) where Bullion leased an office; the Park Villa Apartments in Seattle (1964), and a B.F.
+In 1963 he formed a brief partnership with fellow University of Washington classmate, Joseph Williams.
+The firm, known as Bouillon & Williams, most notable project is the cylindrical-shaped Crescent Apartments in Seattle’s Rainier Valley which was recognized with an award in 1963 from Practical Builder magazine.
+Other work under the partnership included the Park Villa Apartments in Seattle (1964); and a B.F.
 Goodrich Co.
-Store (1964).
+Store (1964) in Rainier Valley.
+For unknown reasons Williams left the firm after a year, and Bouillon returned to private practice.

 – Michael C Houser